 Research represents the foundation of your hydration strategy.
-Before setting out on a hike, always know where your water will be coming from.
-Sources of information include maps, trekking notes, the internet and most importantly, up-to-date information from local sources.
+Before setting out on a hike, check the weather forecast and always know where your potential water sources are located.

-How much water you should drink depends on three main factors: climate, your level of exertion and your own individual needs.
+How much water you should drink depends on three main factors: 1.
+Climate; 2.
+Level of exertion, and; 3.
+Individual needs.

 - Climate: When hiking in hot and/or humid conditions, one litre per hour is generally recommended.
 Same goes for altitude, where although the temperature may be cooler, the air is drier and thinner.
 In milder conditions at lower altitudes, half of the above mentioned quantity should normally suffice.